Architecture for Third Party Authorization Server Integration

-- A common requirement is for API management systems to integrate and work with 3rd party OAuth2 Authorization Servers (AS).
+- A common requirement is for API management systems to integrate and work with third party OAuth 2.0 Authorization Servers (AS).

-- An extension of the above requirement is for API management systems to integrate and work with more than one OAuth2 Authorization Server (AS).
+- An extension of the above requirement is for API management systems to integrate and work with more than one OAuth 2.0 Authorization Servers.

-Most modern API management systems provide API based integration capability between these components to avoid vendor lock-in.
-Therefore for this article, we assume that the necessary APIs are readily available for integration.
-If they are not, then you may have to build them before carrying out the integration.
+Most modern API management systems provide API based integration capabilities between these components to avoid vendor lock-in.
+For this article, we assume that the necessary APIs are readily available for integration.
+If not, then you may have to build them before carrying out the integration.

-- It could be required to build the id_token with claims after the first identity federation flow.
-Also, it could be required to build /userinfo response for federated user account.
+- It could be necessary to build the id_token with claims after the first identity federation flow and to build a response for the /userinfo endpoint for a federated user account.

-- It may be a clear top level decision of the organization that identities and tokens have to be managed by the same server.
+- It might be the policy of the organization to manage identities and access tokens by the same server.

 - Authorization Server Replacement

 In both of these patterns, since end users will be directly interacting with all the third party AS to provide the requested authorization grant, it may be important to invest additional effort to unify the user experience across all the third party AS.

 In this solution pattern the existing AS is completely replaced with one or more third party AS.
 Components such as the API Storefront, API Publisher, and API Gateway all need to directly integrate with all the third party AS